CMA Investors Have Opportunity To Lead Comerica Incorporated Securities Fraud Lawsuit

-(MENAFN- PR Newswire) LOS ANGELES, Sept.
-28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA ).
+Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA ).

 Class Period: February 9, 2021 – May 29, 2023